hemanth/cds/README.md

 * Pain Points (from Wallmart): 0
 * PWAMP: for sites with static content.

+## Production PWAs with frameworks
+> Addy works through building Progressive Web Apps with React at scale.
+Featuring special guests, Flipkart, dive into the performance and loading patterns needed to make frameworks competitive on mobile.

+* Polymer has been a tesla! (the car)
+* Frameworks can be fast if we put the work in.
+* Flipkart: Time to interactive -> `4.2s`
+* Housing: Time to interactive -> `4.8s`
+* Navigation begins ->  First Paint -> First Contentful Paint -> First Meaningful paint.
+* Lighthouse with remote debugging is worth trying.
+* Addy's survey:
+  * `83%` of them use webpack.
+  * `58%` thought they were using webpack, but webpack community says it would be `10%`.
+  * `11%` SW, `14%` HTTP2 and `19` tree shaking.
+  *  Avg react app in the survey `12s` on `3G`.
+* Try not to keep the main thread busy.
+* `1MB` script (250KN minified) JS parse, compile and eval -> `3s`.
+* Test on real devices!
+* Less code loaded better helps everyone.
+* Code splitting and async loading.
+* Bundle loader calls require.ensure for you.
+* Code-Splitting with react-rotuer.
+* PRPL pattern with webpack.
+* HTTP/2 with the AggressiveSplittingPlugin.
+* Code splitting itself is not a panacea: `9.8s` TTI average.
+* Ask yourself: What's in your bundle?
+* RFC: Webpack Performance Budgets.
+* Preact: `3KB` alternative to React with same ES6 API.
+* Source map explorer.
+* preact and preact-compact is worth checking.
+* Housing: 1st visit on 3g in `3.5s` and repate visit is `0.8s`.
+* APP Shell: SWPrecacheWebpackPlugin.
+* Support all target users using progressive enhacnement.
+* Universal JS has issues:
+  * Get stuck in uncanny valley.
+  * `renderToString()` impacts TTFB.
+  * `renderToString()` can monoploize CPU.
+* Mobile -> Desktop Flipkart:
+  * React, react-router, webpack, redux, node, express.
+  * Route based code splitting.
+  * PRPL
+  * Partial SSR.
+  * SW.
+* Flipkart Mobile: Build-time rendering; App Shells; SW; Composition of multiple SPA.
+* Flipkart Desktop: Partial SSR, No app shells, Chunked reponse for the first request allowing faster TTFP, SW used for caching data and resources.
+* Chunking, Streaming and code splitting.
+* First paint of Flipkart: Search box, without JS.
+* Major wins for Flipkart:
+  * Route based code-splitting.
+  * Smart preloading.
+  * Chunked encoding.
+* Impact of the Flipkart migration:
+  * 2x conversion.
+  * Reduced bounce rate.
+  * 50% time reduction
+  * 50% increase in number of pages crawled.
+  * DevOps 70% reduction in the effort.
+* Gotchas:
+  * CORS in webpack & route-based code-splitting.
+  * Cache-invalidation & webpack manifest.

+## May We Help You?
+Tools and Libraries for Progressive Web Apps
+> Jeff Posnick walks through Lighthouse and all the tools and libraries we produce to help web developers easily build great Progressive Web Apps.

+* Copy & Paste SW?
+Careful about pitfalls on cache {version, URLs}, fetch handlers, clearining SW.

+* Production ready SW, checklist:
+  * Use an Asset Manifest. (build time)
+  * Smart updates. (hash change)
+  * Runtime cleanup.
+(LRU expiration cache)

+* Tools for production ready SW:
+  * sw-precache.
+  * sw-toolbox.
+  * web starter kit.
+  * Polymer starter kit.
+  * sw-precache-webpack-plugin.
+  * sw-offline-google-analytics.
+  * lighthouse.

+* What a modren SW framework would look like?
+  * ES2015 modules and syntax throughout.
+  * Feature parity with exisiting libs.
+  * Routing + Runtime handlers + Request behaviours.

 P.S: I am jet-lagged forgive the typos, shall fix them sooner.